-New homes frequently offer improved energy efficiency due to better wall insulation and high-quality heating and cooling systems.
+New homes typically offer improved energy efficiency due to better wall insulation and quality heating and cooling systems.
 These features can provide comfort as well as cost savings.
 What’s more, new homes often allow you to opt for features such as low-e windows or water-saving showerheads.
 If you buy a resale home, keep in mind that you could end up with poor insulation, drafty windows or an old furnace, all of which could need to be replaced.

 Building a new home can give you the freedom to choose your own colors, fixtures and finishes, while buying a resale home means you’ll have to settle for someone else’s style choices.
 Pink roses might be nice for Valentine’s Day, but chances are you won’t be thrilled about seeing them on your bathroom walls every morning.
 And while you can always redecorate later, changing items like carpeting and cabinetry can be expensive—and such renovations are often put off for a rainy day that never seems to come.

 Some builders offer homebuyers optimal convenience by including brand-new appliances, such as microwaves, dishwashers and stoves.
 And if they’re not already included in the price of your home, you may be able to roll the cost of appliances into your mortgage.
 When looking at the price of a resale home, be sure to factor in out-of-pocket expenses like replacing the outdated refrigerator or buying a new washer and dryer.